Germany, France press Greece to make fast, credible proposals

 Dutch Prime Minister Mark Rutte said Greece must accept deep reforms if it wants to remain in the euro.

+He told his parliament that creditors had no plans to draft a new proposal after the "No" vote and Greece had to come up with a new proposal ahead of Tuesday's summit.

-"(The Greeks) must make a decision, this evening or tonight, what they are going to do," Rutte told his Parliament.
+"They must make a decision, this evening or tonight, what they are going to do," Rutte said.
 If the Greeks went to Brussels demanding changes because they felt supported by the "No" vote and refused reforms "then I think it is over".

-But they said talks to avert it would be easier without Varoufakis, an avowed "erratic Marxist" economist who infuriated fellow euro zone finance ministers with his casual style and indignant lectures.
-He had campaigned for Sunday's "No" vote, accusing Greece' creditors of "terrorism".
+But they also said talks to avert it would be easier without Varoufakis, an avowed "erratic Marxist" economist who infuriated fellow euro zone finance ministers with his casual style and indignant lectures.
+He had campaigned for Sunday's 'No' vote, accusing Greece' creditors of "terrorism".

 His sacrifice suggested Tsipras was determined to try to reach a last-ditch compromise with European leaders.